basileMarchand/basictools-frozen/README.md

 The pip installation requires a local compilation, so you need to have a C++ (C++17 compatible) compiler installed locally on your system.
 To compile and install BasicTools (version 1.9.4 in this case) with pip:

-    set BASICTOOLS_USE_EIGENCYEIGEN=True      # or "export" depending on your shell pip install eigency mkl numpy sympy mkl-include cython wheel pip install BasicTools@https://gitlab.com/drti/basic-tools/-/archive/1.9.4/basic-tools-1.9.4.tar.bz2
+    set BASICTOOLS_USE_EIGENCYEIGEN=True                                # or "export" depending on your shell pip install eigency mkl numpy sympy mkl-include cython wheel        # add pycgns on linux for the cgns functionalities pip install BasicTools@https://gitlab.com/drti/basic-tools/-/archive/1.9.4/basic-tools-1.9.4.tar.bz2

 or for the latest master version:

-    set BASICTOOLS_USE_EIGENCYEIGEN=True      # or "export" depending on your shell pip install eigency mkl numpy sympy mkl-include cython wheel pip install BasicTools@git+https://gitlab.com/drti/basic-tools.git
+    set BASICTOOLS_USE_EIGENCYEIGEN=True                                # or "export" depending on your shell pip install eigency mkl numpy sympy mkl-include cython wheel        # add pycgns on linux for the cgns functionalities pip install BasicTools@git+https://gitlab.com/drti/basic-tools.git

+The user can set the environment variable `PREFIX` to point to external libraries (like mkl and eigen header).
+For advance configuration please read the setup.py file on the git repository.

 It is also good practice to use a virtual environment when using pip.